Baozi

+Baozi are popular throughout China and have even made their way into the cuisines of many other countries through the Chinese diaspora.

 History and etymology

 Written records from the Song dynasty show the term baozi in use for filled buns.
-Prior to the Northern Song Dynasty (960–1279), the word mantou was used for both filled and unfilled buns.
+Prior to the Northern Song dynasty (960–1279), the word mantou was used for both filled and unfilled buns.
 According to legend, the filled baozi is a variation of manta invented by military strategist Zhuge Liang.
 Over time mantou came to indicate only unfilled buns in Mandarin and some varieties of Chinese, although the Wu Chinese languages continue to use mantou to refer to both filled and unfilled buns.

 Types

+Regional

+Gua bao (割包, 虎咬豬) originated as Fujianese street food.
+Unlike other types of bao, gua bao is made by folding over the flat steamed dough and is thus open.
+It is designed to fit easily in one's hands and has a wide variety of fillings.

 Outside of China

 In many Chinese cultures, these buns are a popular food, and widely available.
 While they can be eaten at any meal, baozi are often eaten for breakfast.
 They are also popular as a portable snack or meal.

-The dish has also become common place throughout various regions of north Asia with cultural and ethnic relationships, as well as Southeast Asia and outside Asia due to long standing Chinese immigration.
+The dish has also become commonplace throughout various regions of Northeast Asia with cultural and ethnic relationships, as well as Southeast Asia and outside Asia due to longstanding Chinese immigration.